Republicans reject Rep. Jim Jordan for House speaker on the first ballot, but more voting likely

 Tensions remained high among Republicans ahead of voting.
 Rank-and-file Republicans are exhausted by the internal party infighting with no other work being done in Congress.

 Some Republicans resent being pressured by Jordan's allies and say they are being threatened with primary opponents if they don’t support him as speaker.
-One aide said their office received an email from Hannity's team pushing Jordan.
+One aide said their office received an email from Fox News' Sean Hannity's team pushing Jordan.

 Others are simply upset at the way the whole process has dragged out.
 One, Scalise backer Rep. Mike Kelly, R-Pa., began circulating an option to give Rep Patrick McHenry, R-N.C., the interim speaker pro-tempore, more authority to lead.